bill-from-ri/EscGridEnv_Public/README.md

 # EscGridEnv_Public
-A public repository for `EscGridEnv`, a novel Open AI gym environment designed to test models for embodied insight problem solving.
+A public repository for the code and data associated with my Senior Honors Thesis, titled "Grounding Large Language Models with Natural Language World Models".

-I will migrate my code to this repository following my thesis defense on April 25, 2025.
+I am currently in the process of organizing and migrating code from a far-more-disorganized private repository into this one.